 There is an estimated need for at least 660 new foster carers in NSW and Carolyn is well aware of the number of children out there who need a loving home and has urged anyone interested in becoming a carer to take the plunge.

 “Somewhere everybody can make a difference,” said Carolyn.
 “It’s about sitting down with your family and asking ‘what could we do?’
-Could we just do something on a weekend, like Champions and help a family that doesn’t have much support, maybe it’s short-term care or long-term care.
+Could we just do something on a weekend and help a family that doesn’t have much support.
+Maybe it’s short-term care or fostering to adopt.
 It’s about being willing to give and willing to learn, because it’s sure taught us a lot.

 “We wanted to make a difference and we started off doing respite care for a couple of sibling groups.
 It was a way for us to dip our finger in the water and try it out for a weekend.
 We could see the difference it made to these children’s lives and we wanted to do that long term.”